AdaCore/gnatstudio/docs/users_guide/extending.rst

   command and fill the location window appropriately (:ref:`Processing_the_tool_output`).

-  For instance, the following action spawn an external tool, and parses its output to the location window and the automatic fixing tool if the external tool happens to fail.
+  For instance, the following action spawns an external tool, and parses its output to the location window and the automatic fixing tool if the external tool happens to fail.